neumino/neumino.github.io/movies.md

-### Sergio
+### Earth and Blood
-*Released on 2020-04-17, vote average 7.2*
+*Released on 2020-04-17, vote average 6.6*

-A sweeping drama set in the chaotic aftermath of the US invasion of Iraq, where the life of top UN diplomat Sergio Vieira de Mello hangs in the balance during the most treacherous mission of his career.
+A sawmill owner and his teenage daughter become tangled in a deadly feud when a drug dealer stashes stolen cocaine on their remote property.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/h03jLiWIXVI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/prchZUT26KM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### The Willoughbys
+*Released on 2020-04-22, vote average 8.1*

+When the four Willoughby children are abandoned by their selfish parents, they must learn how to adapt their Old-Fashioned values to the contemporary world in order to create something new: The Modern Family.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/HnG4ag3Nkes?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>